Results on Lorentzian metric spaces: Definition and first properties of LMS

 As we shall see, another crucial concept is that of a \emph{generating set} $\mathcal{G} \subset X$, for which $X = I(\mathcal{G})$.
 If a countable generating set exists, the LMS is called \emph{countably generated}.
 A \emph{sequenced LMS} $(X, d, (p^k)_{k\in\mathbb{N}})$ is an LMS with a distinguished generating sequence.

 \begin{remark} Condition (iii) is not so restrictive.
-If (i) and (ii) are satisfied it is often possible to accomplish (iii) passing to a {\em distance quotient} which we introduced as follows: $x\sim y$ if they are not distinguished by $d$.
-The Lorentzian distance then passes to the quotient. \end{remark}
+If (i) and (ii) are satisfied it is often possible, e.g.\ for bounded Lorentzian metric spaces, to accomplish (iii) passing to a {\em distance quotient} which we introduced as follows: $x\sim y$ if they are not distinguished by $d$.
+The Lorentzian distance then passes to the quotient (see also Thm.\ \ref{tjg} and relative discussion). \end{remark}